gautamarora/gae-node-hello-world/README.md

-# Hello World for App Engine
+# Hello World Node App for App Engine

-This is a sample "Hello World" application for the "Automating Deployments for Node Apps on GCP" tutorial that works on App Engine.
+This is a sample "Hello World" application for the "Continuous Deployment for Node Apps on GCP" tutorial that works on App Engine.

+## Prerequisites

+Node 8+ & NPM 5+ are installed

 ## Setup